wbusby88/tagbuildr/README.md

 ```

 Quick, clean, and easy.
-Tag.js allows you to have clean, reusable componants, without the need for transpilers or any other build process:
+Tag.js allows you to create reusable components without the need for transpilers, libraries, or any other build process:

 ```javascript